February 25, 2025

 ➡️ Risk: leakage or incompatibility with the gasket.

-✅ Solution: specify the face (RF, RTJ, FF) and the associated gasket class in the specifications.
+✅ Solution: specify the face (RF, RTJ, FF) and the associated gasket class in the specification.

 6. Best practices for purchasing and specification